-If you are a U.S. citizen or immigrant parent, figuring out how to help your non-citizen child gain citizenship can be confusing.
-The U.S. immigration laws have not been particularly kind, mainly because the basic requirements for seeking citizenship for children have changed so frequently during the past 50 years.
+If you are a U.S. citizen or immigrant parent, figuring out how to help your non-citizen child gain or claim U.S. citizenship can be confusing.
+U.S. immigration laws have not been particularly kind, in the sense that the basic requirements for seeking citizenship for children have changed frequently during the past 50 years, causing confusion.
 Fortunately, things are not as complicated as they might look.

 If you or your spouse or both are United States citizens and your biological child was born abroad, your child may automatically "acquire" U.S. citizenship and will not need to apply for citizenship.
 Unfortunately, this law does not apply to adopted children.